ziliang-jin/ziliang-jin.github.io/_pages/about.md

   - /about.html
 ---

 Greetings!
-I will be joining [School of Economics and Management](https://em.seu.edu.cn/) at Southeast University, Nanjing, China, as a tenure-track Associate Professor.
+I am a tenure-track Associate Professor in [School of Economics and Management](https://em.seu.edu.cn/) at Southeast University, Nanjing, China.

 ### Research Interests